liferay/lexicon-site/src/pages/docs/patterns/buttons.md

 ### Sizes

 #### Default
-Used for main page actions like Save or Cancel.
-40px height.
+The default size is a height of 40px.
+It is used for main page actions such as Save or Cancel.

 ![button primary large size disable state](../../../images/ButtonPrimary.jpg)

 #### Small
-Used for actions inside a page, like dropdowns, button groups, split buttons.
-32px height.
+The small size is a height of 32px.
+It is used for actions inside a page, such as dropdowns, button groups, and split buttons.

 ![button primary default size disable state](../../../images/ButtonPrimarySmall.jpg)

 ### Do's and Don'ts

-When placing buttons in a same row, use button of same height.
+Use the same height for all the buttons that are in the same row.

 <div class="row">
 	<div class="dodont col-lg">